|

 Deuteronomy 5:29

-While God does reward those who have faith, He also yearns for us to fear Him.
-In establishing the nation of Israel in the promised land, Moses recounts their history and rehearses the ten commandments.
+God rewards those who have faith and yearns for us to fear Him.
+In establishing the nation of Israel in the promised land, Moses recounts their history and rehearses the Ten Commandments.
 The people agree to obey.
-And God expresses the desire of His heart, “What I wouldn’t give if they’d always feel this way, continuing to revere me and always keep all my commands!”
+And God expresses His heart’s desire, “What I wouldn’t give if they’d always feel this way, continuing to revere me and always keep all my commands!”

 God repeats this longing through the prophet Jeremiah’s words when he prophesies Jerusalem’s restoration: